dennowiggle/Retro-PETER/Hardware/GOLD/README.md

 GPIO On LED Display

 ## Description
-GOLD is a small breakout board that connects to the GPIO connector on RANDY to display signal status on 6 LED's.
+GOLD is a small breakout board that connects to the GPIO connector on PETER to display signal status on 6 LED's.

 ## Top View
 ![GOLD Top View Board Image](output/GOLD_V0_3d_Top.jpg "Top View of the GPIO On LED Display board.")